-Broken Monsters starts with Gabi, the lead detective, and her crew at the crime scene of a young boy severed at the waist attached to a deer, also severed at the waist, to make a grotesque sort of centaur.
-This is obviously a scene unlike any they’ve seen before and worry that the sick mind that created it may do so again soon.
+Broken Monsters starts with lead detective Gabi and her crew at the crime scene of a young boy severed at the waist attached to a deer, also severed at the waist, to make a grotesque sort of centaur.
+This is obviously a scene unlike any they’ve seen before and they worry that the sick mind that created this abomination may do so again soon.

 Layla sends her mother a photo of the body she’s found and Gabi immediately gets the entire department over there to shut the exhibit down.
 Layla is traumatized and Cas has fled.
 Jonno is still filming everything and is asked to cooperate with the investigation by handing over his film evidence, he instead gives them a different phone and hinders the whole justice process so that he can get the scoop instead.